 It is resistant to most environmental elements such as moisture, humidity, and insect attacks.
 Garden beds made of Black Locust last more than two three-decade.

-Black Locust garden beds last so long.
 The wood contains a high concentration of an anti-fungal compound called taxifolin and flavonoids which prevent the wood from rotting and give protection from insect attacks.

-Black Locust has natural decay resistance which helps garden beds to last long over decades.
-The reason for its resistance to decay is because of having a high amount of calcium oxalate.
+The reason for its resistance to decay is because of having high amount of calcium oxalate.

 Here’re the summarized pros and cons of Black Locust in making garden beds.